Amchitka Air Force Base: Aleutians campaign

 18th Fighter Squadron P-40s, March 1943.
 Note the personnel tents on the hill to the north of the aircraft.

 With the establishment of an American base on Amchitka, the Japanese forces on Kiska Island were put into an untenable situation.
 The Battle of the Komandorski Islands, fought on 27 March 1943, sealed their fate.
 The Japanese, in an attempt to reinforce and resupply their garrison on Attu had dispatched three transports which were escorted by nine warships.
 They were intercepted by United States Naval forces which consisted of One heavy and one light cruisers along with four destroyers.
 The battle at first was being won by the Japanese, however the Japanese commander lost his nerve when he feared American bombers on Amchitka, based on intercepted American radio signals, were preparing to attack.
 He ordered his fleet to return to Japan.
 However, his fears proved groundless as the American aircraft were being prepared for a raid on Kiska island.
-Without unloading the bombers and adding external tanks, the 73d Bombardment Squadron B-25 Mitchells and B-26 Marauders on Amchitka would have insufficient range to attack the Japanese in the battle area.
+Without unloading the bombers and adding external tanks, the 73d Bombardment Squadron North American B-25 Mitchells and Martin B-26 Marauders on Amchitka would have insufficient range to attack the Japanese in the battle area.
 This amounted to a strategic defeat, as it ended Japanese attempts to resupply the Aleutian garrisons.
 The Japanese, however, did manage to send a few destroyers and submarines into their bases on Kiska and Attu with supplies and additional troops.
 The fact was, for all intents and purposes, that the Americans had essentially isolated the Japanese forces in the Aleutians and their days were numbered.